 - It is open source. - It is a small JAR file.
-You do not need to install a software.

-- It is a library, it does not impose an architecture on Hazelcast users. - It provides out of the box distributed data structures (i.e. Map, Queue, MultiMap, Topic, Lock, Executor, etc.). - There is no "master" in Hazelcast cluster; each node in the cluster is configured to be functionally the same. - When the size of your data to be stored and processed in memory increases, just add nodes to the cluster to increase the memory and processing power. - Data is not the only thing which is distributed, backups are distributed, too.
+You do not need to install software. - It is a library, it does not impose an architecture on Hazelcast users. - It provides out of the box distributed data structures (i.e. Map, Queue, MultiMap, Topic, Lock, Executor, etc.). - There is no "master", so no single point of failure in Hazelcast cluster; each node in the cluster is configured to be functionally the same. - When the size of your memory and compute requirement increases, new nodes can be dynamically joined to the cluster to scale elastically. - Data is resilient to node failure.
+Data backups are also distributed across the cluster.
 As can be noticed, this is a big benefit when a node in the cluster is gone (e.g. crashes).
-Data will not be lost. - Nodes are always aware of each other (and they communicate) unlike the traditional key-value caching solutions. - And, it can be used as a platform to build your own distributed data structures using the Service Programming Interface (SPI), if you are not happy with the ones provided.
+Data will not be lost. - Nodes are always aware of each other (and they communicate) unlike traditional key-value caching solutions. - You can build your own custom distributed data structures using the Service Programming Interface (SPI), if you are not happy with the ones provided.

-And still evolving.
-Hazelcast has a dynamic open source community enabling it to be continuously developed.
+Finally, Hazelcast has a vibrant open source community enabling it to be continuously developed.